Heaven (Avicii song): Music video

 The lyric video was released on 6 June 2019.
 The music video, called a "tribute video", which used old clips of Avicii at Madagascar (following his last concert performance in 2016) was released on 24 June 2019.
 In the music video, Tim was joined by his longtime producer Levan Tsikurishvili and his childhood friend Awat to have a vacation together on the island of II Saint Marie with video collections of him walking and enjoying around the island.

 Remixes

 On 27 July 2019, David Guetta played the remix of the song of "Heaven" at the Tomorrowland festival featuring Morten.
 The song was released on 23 August 2019.
+The remix turns the progressive house style of the song into a more paced, future rave remix of the song.

 Credits and personnel

 Credits adapted from YouTube and Expressen.